-Defining specific actions that your audience will need to demonstrate as a result of your learning asset is no trivial task.
-First, it must be expressed in a verb in the learning objective which learners can clearly demonstrate and that instructors can observe and measure.
+Defining a specific action that your audience will need to demonstrate as a result of your learning asset is no trivial task.
+First, the action must be expressed as a verb in a learning objective that learners can clearly demonstrate and that instructors can observe and measure.
 Second, it must reflect a level of thinking and understanding that is appropriate for the target audience, based on their existing knowledge and skills.
 You may have an idea of the types of things your target audience will be expected to do based on information from your analysis.
-However, at this point it is not yet clear how simple or complex the thinking involved in these tasks are, or whether they can expressed as observable and measurable behaviors.
+However, at this point, it is not yet clear how simple or complex the thinking involved in these tasks is, or whether the tasks can expressed as observable and measurable behaviors.

 Resolving both of these issues requires that the instructional designer know something about Bloom’s Taxonomy.